Author: Dr. Jean-Paul Rodrigue

 The use of transport modes and infrastructure is never entirely safe.
 Every motorized vehicle contains an element of danger and nuisance.
 Due to human errors and various forms of physical failures (mechanical or infrastructural), injuries, damages, and even death occur.
-Accidents tend to be proportional to the intensity of use of transport infrastructures, which means the higher the probability for an accident to occur.
-The most important segments of road transport infrastructure are also those that inflict the most externalities.
+Accidents tend to be proportional to the intensity of use of transport infrastructures, which means the higher the probability for an accident to occur with more traffic.
+The most important segments of road transport infrastructure also inflict the most externalities.
 They have important socioeconomic impacts, including healthcare, insurance, damage to property, and the loss of life.
 Therefore, public policy has focused on different aspects of transportation safety, such as vehicles, infrastructure design, and operating conditions.

 The respective level of safety depends on the mode of transport and the speed at which an accident occurs.
-No mode is completely safe, but the road remains the riskiest mode for transportation, accounting for 90% of all transport accidents on average.
+No mode is completely safe, but the road remains the riskiest mode of transportation, accounting for 90% of all transport accidents on average.
 At the global level, about 1.35 million people died in road accidents in 2016, in addition to 50 million injuries.
-Although the number of deaths due to car accidents is declining in developed countries, in developing economies, death rates are usually at least twice as high as those of developed countries and account for close to 90% of all deaths.
+Although the number of deaths due to car accidents is declining in developed countries, in developing economies, death rates are usually at least twice as high as those of developed countries and account for nearly 90% of all deaths.
 China has the world’s largest number of fatalities, estimated to be around 255,000 in 2016, a situation mainly due to a sharp growth in vehicle ownership, a lack of driver education, and enforcement of regulations.
 Another trend is the rise in the number of pedestrian deaths after years of decline, a trend attributable to changes in vehicle preferences, suburbanization, and even the rapid diffusion of portable mobile devices such as smartphones.
 However, there is an emerging body of evidence that ridesharing technologies are associated with a reduction in traffic fatalities mainly because of the professionalization of driving and a readily available option to counter the risks of drunk driving.